Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: CMA-ES, NES, EDAs and PBIL from the IGO Framework

 Let $x\in\R^d$.
-As the most prominent example, we use mean vector $\m=\E x$ and covariance matrix $\Cm=\E (x-\m)(x-\m)^\T=\E(xx^\T)-\m\m^\T$ to parametrize the distribution via $\theta=(\m, C)$.
-The IGO update in \eqref{eq:IGOupdate} or \eqref{eq:IGOupdatebis} depends on the chosen parametrization, but can now be entirely reformulated without the (inverse) Fisher matrix, compare \eqref{eq:expIGO}.
+As the most prominent example, we use mean vector $\m=\E x$ and covariance matrix $\Cm=\E (x-\m)(x-\m)^\T=\E(xx^\T)-\m\m^\T$ to parametrize a normal distribution via $\theta=(\m, C)$.
+The IGO update in \eqref{eq:IGOupdate} or \eqref{eq:IGOupdatebis} in this parametrization can now be entirely formulated without the (inverse) Fisher matrix, similarly to \eqref{eq:IGOEP} or \eqref{eq:IGOEPflow}.
 The complexity of the update is linear in the number of parameters (size of $\theta=(m,C)$, where $(d^2-d)/2$ parameters are redundant).
-We discuss known algorithms that implement variants of this update.